It’s All an Illusion: Mirrored Chair Warps Reality

-Alone in a dark room, this mirror-surfaced seat reflects its surroundings and blends into its background.
+Alone in a dark room, this unusual mirrored chair reflects its surroundings and blends into its background.
 When approached, however, it comes awake and alive, animated by lights than turn the reflective surfaces into a series of transparent voids, filled with a simple set of infinite-depth optical illusions.

 Definitely designed as a concept piece, this would still be amazing as a household furniture object should it ever go into full production.
 A combination of acrylic, mirror film, ultrasonic sensors, LED lights, custom electronics and code make this odd little marvel a working reality.